[Link here to go to the LL.M.-Legal Institutions Overview page.]

 How do I apply to the LL.M.-Legal Institutions program?

-You complete an application form online and mail additional material directly to the Law School.
+You can either apply through LSAC or by mailing your documents directly to the Graduate Programs Department at the University of Wisconsin Law School.
 Link to instructions for applying to the Legal Institutions program.